vaibhavmew/New-Repo/README.md

 # Banking System made using Express, Mongoose, NodeJS And EJS

-User And Admin Login based on Passport Authentication.
+1.User And Admin Login based on Passport Authentication.
-Create a New Account using Admin.
+2.Create a New Account using Admin.
 Send Beneficiary Requests.
 Transfer Funds.
 Get Account Summary.